jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

-# Creating a Blob storage trigger to create metadata about the image
+# Creating an Azure Function with a Blob Storage Trigger

-In the previous step you uploaded an image to Blob storage using an Azure Function.
-In this step you will create a trigger against the Blob storage that runs every time a new Blob is added or an existing Blob is updated, and this trigger will use the [Azure Cognitive Services Computer Vision API](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) to generate an image description and some tags around what is in the photo, then upload this data to Cosmos DB.
+In the previous step we uploaded an image to Blob Storage using an Azure Function.

+In this step we will create a new Azure Function with a Blob Storage trigger that runs every time a new Blob is added or an existing Blob is updated.

+The new Azure Function will use the [Azure Cognitive Services Computer Vision API](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) to generate an image description and some tags around what is in the photo, then upload this data to Cosmos DB.

 ## Configuring Computer Vision in the Azure portal